baezzys/spring-react-google-oauth2/README.md

 Google Oauth2 login scenario with Spring boot + React

-You have to make a Google oauth credential first and then replace placeholder in this example with your google cliend id.
+You have to make a Google oauth credential first and then replace the placeholder in this example with your google client id.

-This diagram based on oauth implicit flow.
+This diagram is based on oauth implicit flow.

 ![googleOauth drawio (1)](https://user-images.githubusercontent.com/55564829/170871906-d3beb965-bd0b-49cc-a1ad-4ce1e0a1ef29.png)